Have you ever wondered what the real value of your investment property was and if you paid too much for it?

 - Rooms: Are there the same number of bedrooms, bathrooms and car spaces?

-- Quality: Are both properties of a similar standard?
+- Quality: Are both properties built of a similar standard and type?

 - It’s critical that you compare properties that are as similar to your property as possible, otherwise your final figure will be inaccurate